openenergymonitor/HeatpumpMonitor/energymonitor_build.md

 Component values including resistor resistance and capacitor capacitance are printed on the PCB.
 See resistor color code graphic here to match the resistors [images/resistor-color-chart.jpg](images/resistor-color-chart.jpg).

-Several of the resistors only have a reference name printed, the following are all part of the CT sensor and ACAC sensor biasing circuits and are all 470k resistors (470k (yellow-purple-yellow) was historically choosen to increase battery lifespan in battery powered nodes - lower values down to around 10k could be choosen instead here for a more stable biasing voltage):
+Several of the resistors only have a reference name printed, the following are all part of the CT sensor and ACAC sensor biasing circuits and are all 470k resistors (470k (yellow-purple-yellow) was historically chosen to increase battery lifespan in battery powered nodes - lower values down to around 10k could be chosen instead here for a more stable biasing voltage):

     VDT: Voltage Divider Top (for AC-AC Voltage sensor)
     VDB: Voltage Divider Bottom (for AC-AC Voltage sensor)